Oak

 What are we learning about this term?

-See below for our curriculum map for Spring 2025
+See below for our curriculum map for Autumn 2025

 Religious Education, PSHE and Collective Worship

-In Jigsaw PSHE lessons our unit is: Dreams and Goals
+In Jigsaw PSHE lessons our unit is: Being Me In My World

 Useful websites